 The six regional nonprofits that makeup USRAO give higher ed grants to colleges, universities, and other presenting organizations that host touring performers from across the U.S. and around the world.

-The Verizon Foundation takes a broad approach towards its higher education grantmaking prefering to support a variety of colleges and universities across the United States.
+The Verizon Foundation takes a broad approach towards its higher education grantmaking preferring to support a variety of colleges and universities across the United States.

 Walmart gives to higher ed at the local, state, and national levels through support for job training, research initiatives, scholarship funds, and scholarships for Walmart Associates' dependents and children.

 Postsecondary institutions have received funding from the Walton Foundation for work in its programs in K-12 Education, Environment, and the foundation's "Home Region" of northwest Arkansas and the Arkansas and Mississippi Delta.